 Residents gain invaluable experience, confidence, and independence as they progress through the tiered call system.
 The robust on-call experience is designed to fully prepare residents for all aspects of radiology, including both the private practice and academic settings.
 Residents repeatedly say that their on-call experience is one of the most useful and rewarding learning experiences of residency.

 Residents taking senior call independently interpret cross-sectional studies (US, CT, or MRI) across every subspecialty for both adult and pediatric emergency room patients and inpatients.
-They dictate preliminary reports containing urgent findings and publish them in the electronic medical record.
+They dictate preliminary reports containing urgent findings into the electronic medical record.
 Senior on-call residents are also responsible for protocoling urgent cross-sectional exams, responding to contrast reactions and extravasations, and checking technologist-performed US exams and trauma CT scans for quality control.
 Two reading room assistants are always present during call shifts to help answer the phone and to facilitate imaging-related requests.
 Volume averages approximately 70-100 cross-sectional exams over the course of a full 12 hour shift.